 Tent footprints are placed under the camping tent to increase the tent's resistance to ground friction.
 For example, if you are camping on sand or desert sand, the bottom of your tent will scratch the ground and may experience some wear and tear.
 Without a tent footprint, your tent will be damaged in a short period of time.

 Using a footprint for a tent is usually a good idea if you wish to camp on rough, rocky terrain that may have sharp tips and rough edges.
 Areas with lots of fallen wood and the potential for sharp branches are also a problem.

 If you camp and/or backpack a lot (think dozens of nights a year) and want your tent to remain strong for years to come, the tent footprint is certainly worth considering.

-If you're car camping and don't care about the tent's excess weight and bulk, there are few downsides to adding a footprint other than the purchase cost.
+If you're car camping and don't care about the tent's excess weight and bulk, there are a few downsides to adding a footprint other than the purchase cost.

 Types of Tent Footprints

 So once you have found the answer to “do I need tent footprints'', the next step is to know what kind of tent footprint you would require.
-Footprints for tent are made of different fabrics and also come in different types, including:
+Footprints for tents are made of different fabrics and also come in different types, including:

 Solid Tent Footprint: A solid tent footprint is a cost-effective option that also provides an extra level of water resistance during travel.
 This type of tent footprint is easier to clean and provides warmth during winter camping trips.

 If you buy a solid tent footprint that is much larger than your tent, it may collect rainwater and also promote condensation.